 You might think – finally, a plastic free item!
 But these still take around 50 years to degrade.
 Make sure your used cans are responsibly disposed of.
 Don’t buy it if you don’t need it, reuse it if you can, and finally recycle.

 Who’s still using plastic bags?
 These things take around 1,000 years to degrade!
 The 5p Bag Tax had a huge effect in the UK.
 Since the tax was introduced, the number of bags given out in supermarkets has decreased by more than 80%.
 Cut plastic bags out for ever.
-You can buy cotton bags from most plastics (including us!) and remember to bring them with you for shoppin
+You can buy cotton bags from most plastics and remember to bring them with you for shopping.

 What’s more, remember that although in time many of these items will degrade, plastic does not biodegrade and disappear.
 It will become brittle over time and degrade into smaller and smaller pieces, known as microplastic.